 What They Didn't Teach You in Graduate School 2.0

-This article in the Chronicle of Higher Education, by Paul Gray and myself, contains excerpts from the expanded new edition of our book, What They Didn't Teach You in Graduate School.
+This article in the Chronicle of Higher Education, by Paul Gray and myself, contains excerpts from the expanded latest edition of our book, What They Didn't Teach You in Graduate School.

 Q&A with David Drew: Broadening STEM education and debunking its myths